SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 DATA(itab_table_kind) = ref_tabledescr3->table_kind.
 "O (sorted table)
 DATA(itab_has_unique_key) = ref_tabledescr3->has_unique_key. "has the value abap_true
-"Returns a table with the names internal table keys DATA(itab_table_key) = ref_tabledescr3->key. "carrid "Returns a table with a description of all table keys, e.g.
+"Returns a table with the names of internal table keys DATA(itab_table_key) = ref_tabledescr3->key. "carrid "Returns a table with a description of all table keys, e.g.
 "all components of a key, key kind (U, unique, in the example case),